-Our origins can be traced to the early 20th century, with the foundation of Bournemouth Municipal College.
-Our modern history began in the early 1970s with the creation of the Bournemouth College of Technology and the construction of new buildings on the largest farm in Talbot Village – the area now known as our Talbot Campus.
+The origins can be traced to the early 20th century, with the foundation of Bournemouth Municipal College.
+The modern history began in the early 1970s with the creation of the Bournemouth College of Technology and the construction of new buildings on the largest farm in Talbot Village – the area now known as the Talbot Campus.

-Our research shapes and changes the world around us, providing solutions to real-world problems and informing the education we deliver.
-Our students are a key part of the research we conduct, co-creating knowledge with us and playing a crucial role in everything that we do.
+The research shapes and changes the world around us, providing solutions to real-world problems and informing the education we deliver.
+The students are a key part of the research we conduct, co-creating knowledge with us and playing a crucial role in everything that we do.

 Bournemouth University benefits from a wonderful location, situated between one of the UK’s newest national parks, officially the best beach in Britain and the second largest natural harbour in the world, with the World Heritage Jurassic Coast located nearby.
 Good transport links means that London is only two hours away.